Coastal Infrastructure Accounting

 Collect historical and current financial data for each asset or asset category:

-Historical investment series (for PIM application):
+Historical investment series (for PIM):

 Current-period expenditure:

-Where financial data for individual assets are unavailable, apply average cost factors by asset type and size category, calibrated to available benchmark observations.
+Where financial data for individual assets are unavailable, apply average cost factors by asset type and size category calibrated to available benchmark observations.

 Step 3: Apply perpetual inventory method